AllanChain/gridsome-plugin-pwa/README.md

 Default: `'manifest.json'`

 The path of app’s manifest.
+It will be prefixed with `publicPath`(e.g. `'/'`, `'/gridsome/'`) to generate the final manifest url.
 Different to `vue-cli`, currently you can only use the generated manifest.

 ### manifestOptions